Monday, December 7, 2020

 For this reason I say to you, her sins, which are many, have been forgiven, for she loved much; but he who is forgiven little, loves little” (v.47 NASB).

-“In Jesus’ day, it was customary to show respect to a guest, to wash their feet.
+“In Jesus’ day, it was customary to show guests respect and wash their feet.
 Simon merely brought Him home to interrogate Him.
 This woman—this harlot, loved Jesus so much, and she knew He alone could deliver her from the prison she was in.
-She swallowed all pride, humbled herself in front of the prominent crowd of important religious leaders, and surrendered to Him.
-Simon did nothing for Him… Do we want to have an intellectual, religious acquaintance with Jesus, or do we want more?
-Are we willing to push through every barrier that is in our way, surrender our sin and our lives to Jesus, pouring the fragrance of worship upon Him?...
-Jesus…such love, such mercy, never condoning sin, yet never condemning those in bondage to it—but setting them free to sin no more.
-Because of her act of worship, her life sings a glorious tune.
-One that sing’s redemption’s song, calling others in bondage to sin to come to the feet of Jesus to be forgiven and restored.”[1]
+She swallowed all pride, humbled herself before the prominent crowd of important religious leaders, and surrendered to Him.
+Simon did nothing for Him… Are we as willing as she to push through every barrier in our way, surrender our sins and lives to Jesus, pouring the fragrance of worship upon Him?...
+Jesus…such love, such mercy, never condoning sin, yet never condemning those in bondage to it—but setting them free to sin no more

 The Master is at Simon’s house I overheard them say